JakeHumphries/investment-service/README.md

 - Customers already exist - we wont manage users creation or authentication
 - Authentication with JWT - given this service is likely going to be consumed by a front end application, i have made the assumption we will be working with JWT tokens
 - When investing the amount must be greater than zero and meet any minimum deposit limits (we dont have any info on this).
+- We dont need to worry about cancelling investments (although this could be a feature in the future)

 ## Decision log
 - **Use a microservice style architecture with domain driven elements** - although only one service, we are using microservice principles (only handles investments/single responsibility, independent database storage, API driven, and doesnt store session state etc)